Lechindianer/find_old_mp3s/README.md

 # FindOldMp3s

 This project creates a CLI tool which will find MP3 files with bad bitrate.
-Bakeware will produce a standalone binary file - this is NO escript release!
+Burrito will produce a standalone binary file - this is NO escript release!

 ## Setup